Table of Contents

 Birds are mostly an issue for young plants.
-Feeding by beginning seeds indoors is a good way to avoid this problem.
+Feeding by planting seeds indoors is a good way to avoid this problem.

 Do you have any questions about Growing Kale in Containers?
-Leave any question or opinion in the comments section below.
+Leave any questions or opinions in the comments section below.

-And if you enjoyed reading about growing kale in containers, be sure to check out our other vegetable growing and care guides.
+And if you enjoyed reading about growing kale in containers, check out our other vegetable growing and care guides.